A1.32: Furniture

 The carpet Show

-Il lavandino
+Il lavabo

 Show

-The sink Show
+The washbasin Show

-La doccia: the shower (Italian)
+La doccia: The shower (Italian)

 La doccia